aegir-project/dockerfiles/README.md

     127.0.0.1  aegir.docker  # If running native linux
     192.168.99.100  aegir.docker  # If running on OSx, or using default docker-machine

+4. Build the image.
+(This won't be needed once we publish.)

+    docker build -t aegir -f Dockerfile.ubuntu.14.04 .

 4. Run docker compose up.